woovibr/graphql-mongo-helpers/README.md

 ### What is this?

-It's a package with some (currently one to be exact) tools to use when building a [GraphQL][graphql] API and using MongoDB.
+It's a package with some (currently two to be exact) tools to use when building a [GraphQL][graphql] API and using MongoDB.

 ### Install